Java

-An e-commerce platform supports different regions.
+Problem description: An e-commerce platform serves multiple regions.
 Each region needs its own:

 • tax calculator